Ahead of contract negotiations, SGEU collects graduate worker feedback

 “We’ve been more or less collecting data from all the stipend grad workers on campus, trying to figure out what kinds of things that they want, what are the gaps that we ought to fill and more or less getting other measurable metrics,” said Roger Rosena, another member of SGEU’s bargaining committee.

 Going into the negotiations process, Rosena said current concerns include work hours in addition to stipends and wages.
-The contract will also seek fair treatment in terms of payment benefits for employees, Scrivner said.
+Members will also seek fair treatment in terms of payment benefits for employees, Scrivner said.

 The survey’s questions reflect their concerns.
 Both surveys ask about employees’ current pay as well as the quality of childcare and overall support from the university they receive.
 SGEU also included a question asking about discrimination and harassment in the workplace.

-Note: Correction: A previous version of this article stated that SGEU members would create a draft contract to present to SU administrations during negotiations.
-This was incorrect; members will compile a list of proposals and priorities to present to the university.
-The Daily Orange regrets this error.
-Updated August 28th at 1:30p.m.